maclaughlin/maclaughlin.github.io/content-based_models_of_quotation.md

   * verse: the verse number in the chapter (e.g. 4)
   * quote: number of times the corresponding verse was quoted in the Chronicling America collection
 * This data is simply a processed version of the America's Public Bible dataset from https://americaspublicbible.org/

+### lat-ejc.jsonl: Latin Text - JSTOR Early Journal Content:

+* JSON Lines file (each line contains a JSON record)
+* Each record contains information for a single quote and has the following fields:
+  * book: the URN[http://sites.tufts.edu/perseusupdates/2021/01/05/what-is-a-cts-urn/] (e.g. urn:cts:greekLit:tlg2042.tlg028.1st1K-lat1)
+* This data is simply a processed version of the America's Public Bible dataset from https://americaspublicbible.org/